Create a work account that links your company to your Partner Center account

 Appropriate roles: Global admin | User management admin

 Why you need a work account

-We need to link your company's work account to your new Partner Center account, so your account users can sign in to Partner Center with their work account user names and passwords.
+Microsoft requires you to link your company's work account to your new Partner Center account.
+The link enables your account users to sign in to Partner Center with their work account user names and passwords.

-Before you decide to use an existing work account, think about how many users in the account will need to work in the Partner Center.
-If you have users in the account who won’t need to work in Partner Center, consider creating a new account for only those users who will need to work in the Partner Center.
+Before you use an existing work account, think about how many users in the work account will need to access Partner Center.
+If you have users in the work account who won't need access to Partner Center, consider creating a new account for only those users who will need Partner Center access.

 If your company doesn't already have a work account, you can create one during the enrollment process.